pedestal/pedestal/guides/documentation/service-routing.md

 For interceptors defined using the _defbefore_, _defafter_, _defaround_, _defon-request_, _defhandler_ and _defon-response_ macros
-in the _io.pedestal.service.interceptor_ namespace, the name is the interceptor's fully-qualified symbol name expressed as a keyword.
+in the _io.pedestal.interceptor_ namespace, the name is the interceptor's fully-qualified symbol name expressed as a keyword.

 For interceptors defined using the _before_, _after_, _around_,
 _on-request_, _handler_ and _on-response_ functions in the
-_io.pedestal.service.interceptor_ namespace, the name is the keyword passed to the function, if any.
+_io.pedestal.interceptor_ namespace, the name is the keyword passed to the function, if any.

 For routes that specify interceptors indirectly as lists to be